PylarBear/pybear/docs/source/index.rst

 analytics functionality found in popular packages like scikit-learn and xgboost.

 Check out the :ref:`installation <installation>` section for information on how to install pybear.

+See the :doc:`usage` section for ideas about when and where to use pybear.

-See the :doc:`usage` section for further information on the available modules.
+See the :doc:`api` section for further information on the available modules.

 .. note::